yashgurav/yashgurav/README.md

 ### Hi, I am Yash👋

 ## I am a React developer
-- 📚 I’m currently learning and working on ReactJS, Javascript and Redux.
+- 📚 I’m currently learning MERN stack technolgies and working on ReactJS, Javascript and Redux.

 - 💞️I’m looking to collaborate with other passionate developers.